Photo Enforcement Goals

-The goal of Beaverton’s photo enforcement program is to increase the safety and quality of life for Beaverton residents by reducing incidence of two of the most dangerous violations that occur in Beaverton; red light running and speeding.
-Disobeying a Traffic Control Device (ORS 811.265) and Violating a Speed Limit (ORS 811.111) are both violations that have been identified as primary crash contributing behaviors.
-The city partners with our vendor to monitor four intersections within the city for red light violations and to monitor surface streets for speeding violations utilizing advanced digital photo enforcement technology.
+The goal of Beaverton’s photo enforcement program is to increase the safety and quality of life in Beaverton by reducing incidences of two of the most dangerous violations: red light running and speeding.
+Disobeying a Traffic Control Device (ORS 811.265) and Violating a Speed Limit (ORS 811.111) are both violations identified as primary crash contributing behaviors.
+The city partners with our vendor to monitor four intersections within the city for red light and speeding violations and to monitor surface streets for speeding violations utilizing advanced digital photo enforcement technology.

 Photo RADAR Van Enforcement

-Photo speed enforcement is accomplished utilizing a state-of-the-art digital technology photo enforcement van.
-The photo enforcement van is plainly marked with graphics indicating its mission.
-The program utilizes photo enforcement officers on a rotating schedule.
-Deployments are scheduled and made based on complaints, citizen/neighborhood requests, traffic flow/crash data, and officer input.
-When the van’s equipment detects a passing vehicle traveling faster than the posted speed limit, the van will generate a photo speed “incident.”
-Images of the vehicle, driver and plate will be “captured;” these images will be later downloaded, screened by our vendor, and then mailed ONLY AFTER they have been reviewed and authorized by the officer that captured the images.
+Photo speed enforcement is accomplished by utilizing state-of-the-art digital technology photo enforcement vans.
+The photo enforcement vans are plainly marked with Beaverton Police graphics indicating their mission and are staffed by photo enforcement officers on a rotating schedule.
+Deployments are scheduled and made based on complaints, community member/neighborhood requests, traffic flow/crash data, and officer input.
+When the van’s equipment detects a vehicle approaching faster than the posted speed limit, it will generate a “photo speed incident.”
+After the images of the vehicle, driver, and license plates are approved by the officer, they will be downloaded, screened by our vendor, and a citation will be mailed to the registered owner of the vehicle.

-Our photo enforcement programs have helped reduce the incidence of primary crash contributing behaviors, while at the same time freeing up our traffic officers to work other issues.
+Our photo enforcement programs have helped reduce the incidence of primary crash contributing behaviors, while at the same time freeing up our traffic officers to work other traffic safety issues.

 Photo Red Light Enforcement

 In January 2001, the City of Beaverton initiated a photo red light program to help alleviate the problem of red light running.
-In a survey conducted in March 2001, red light running was ranked as the greatest traffic concern of Beaverton residents.
-85% of Beaverton residents responded that they were concerned about drivers not stopping for red lights in their neighborhood or city.
+In a March 2001 survey, red light running was ranked as the greatest traffic concern of Beaverton residents.
+85% of Beaverton residents responded they were concerned about drivers not stopping for red lights in their neighborhood or city.